(left to right) Professor Tan Chorh Chuan, President of NUS in a suite and orange tie,

 From PM Lee's speech at the launch ceremony.

-Board and Leadership Team Appointed
+President and Leadership Team Announced

 The presidents of NUS and Yale photographed with the new leadership team, from left to right: